 Can you afford to add 6 or 8 ounces of gear weight to your backpack for a little extra comfort on the trail?
 Only you can answer that.
 But as backpacking gear gets lighter and lighter, year after year, it gets a lot easier to justify carrying a luxury item like a sleeping pad chair kit.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
 Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches

-- sleeping pad and chair
+- convert nemo pad to chair

 - make a camping mat into a chair